 You might want to look at any uncomfortable situation in your life that you seem to attract over and over again.
 See if there is a lesson there about a reciprocal energy exchange.

 You can evaluate whether you are giving too much or too little in that circumstance relative to the outcome, and make appropriate adjustments.

 Being as good to yourself as you are to others

-If you are one of these people who tries to be "good" all the time and do the right thing, you might want to examine how that plays out in your relationships and career.
+If you are one of these people who try to be "good" all the time and do the right thing, you might want to examine how that plays out in your relationships and career.